-This booklet provides a guide, in question and answer format, for beneficiaries about what is means to be a beneficiary, what is required of them and what is involved in managing and finalising an estate in Victoria.
+This booklet provides a guide, in question and answer format, for beneficiaries about what it means to be a beneficiary, what is required of them and what is involved in managing and finalising an estate in Victoria.
+The information is general in nature and not specific legal advice.
 For more information beneficiaries should contact their legal practitioner.

 20 Frequently asked questions about being a beneficiary